 Typical % Body Fat (Wilmore 1994)

 The average man has 15 to 17% body fat, while the average woman is between 18 and 22%.
 Typical values for elite athletes are 6% to 12% for men and 12% to 20% for women.
-The following table details the percentage body fat for male and female athletes for a variety of sports.
+The following table details the percentage of body fat for male and female athletes for various sports.

-Analysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training and diet between each test, the analysis would indicate an improvement in the athlete's percentage body fat.
+Analysis of the result is by comparing it with previous tests' results.
+It is expected that, with appropriate training and diet between each test, the analysis would indicate an improvement in the athlete's body fat percentage.

 This test is suitable for everyone but not for individuals where the test would be contraindicated.

-The test is not a good predictor of percentage body fat, however it can be used to indicate changes in body composition over time.
+The test is not a good predictor of percentage body fat; however, it can indicate changes in body composition over time.